-B. CPDG-2040 Grants Screening Committee.
+B. CPDG Screening Committee.

-- Role.
-A CPDG2040 Planning and Development Grants Screening Committee ("Committee") shall be created, which Committee shall review Grant Requests submitted by local governments.
+- 1. Role.
+A CPDG Screening Committee ("Committee") shall be created, which Committee shall review Grant Requests submitted by local governments.
 The Committee shall advise and recommend to the Metro Chief Operating Officer ("COO") the ranking and recommended grant amounts, and whether to grant full, partial, or no awards, in accordance with the grant Evaluation Criteria set forth below.
 The COO shall review the Committee's recommendations and shall forward her/his own grant recommendations, along with the recommendations of the Committee, to the Metro Council.
 The Metro Council shall make final grant decisions in a public hearing.
-A new CPDG Screening Committee shall be established for Cycle 4, Cycle 5 and Cycle 6 grants, but may include members from the previous Committees.
+A new CPDG Screening Committee shall be established for Cycle 4, Cycle 5 and Cycle 6 grants, but may include members from the previous Committees. - 2.
+CPDG Screening Committee Members.

-- CPDG\Screening\Committee Members.
 The COO shall appoint six to nine members to the Committee, including the Committee Chair.
-A new-CPDG Screening Committee shall be established for Cycle 45, Cycle 6, Cycle 75 and Cycle 6-8 grants, but may include members from the previous Committees.
-Skill sets to be represented will be composed of the following expertise:

-- Economic development;

-- Urban planning;

-- Real estate and finance;

-- Infrastructure finance relating to development or redevelopment;

-- Local government;

-- Urban renewal and redevelopment;

-- Business and commerce;

-- Neighborhood Association or Community Planning Commission with an understanding of community livability issues; and

-- Environmental sustainability relating to development or redevelopment.

-- Social equity relating to community development and redevelopment planning
+Skill sets to be represented will be composed of the following expertise: - Economic development; - Urban planning; - Real estate and finance; - Infrastructure finance relating to development or redevelopment; - Local government: - Urban renewal and redevelopment; - Business and commerce; - Neighborhood Association or Community Planning Commission with an understanding of community livability issues; and - Environmental sustainability relating to development or redevelopment. - Social equity relating to community development and redevelopment planning